janantala/angular-adaptive-speech/README.md

 This module allows you to control web app using speech commands.

-Module is still under develop.
+Module is still under development.

 #### References

-I recomend you to read:
+We recomend you to read:
 - [A More Awesome Web](http://moreawesomeweb.com) presentation from Google IO 2013 by Eric Bidelman
 - [Voice Driven Web Apps](http://updates.html5rocks.com/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API) article from HTML5 ROCKS by Glen Shires